 - Budget Friendly: Vets Preferred Paw Balm Buy on Amazon or Read Full Review

-If you want to read more about dog paw balms, how to use them, and how we chose our list make sure to jump to the bottom of this page before reading our reviews.
+If you want to read more about dog paw balms, how to use them, and how our veterinary technician and consulted pet owners chose the top recommended dog paw balms make sure to jump to the bottom of this page before reading our reviews.

-Paw Nectar uses all-natural ingredients – something any dog owner will appreciate in their dog paw balm.
+Paw Nectar from Quality Pet uses all-natural ingredients – something any dog owner will appreciate in their dog paw balm.
 The base is shea butter and cocoa butter, with soy oil, avocado oil, and coconut oil added on top.
 Then you get a boost from rosemary seed extract.
 The formula works on paws with drying and cracking, smoothing them out, and providing critical moisture.
+Our testers have been known to even use it on their own dry cuticles because it’s super absorbent and moisturizing and 100% organic.

 When you want heavy-duty paw protection, you turn to Musher’s Secret (which, ironically, isn’t a secret).
 This dog paw balm came out of Canada, originally designed to protect sleddogs from the icy winter conditions.
 And it WILL do that – as well as keep your dog’s paw pads safe in every environmental condition you can think of.
 They combine white and yellow beeswax with vegetable oil, carnauba wax, and candelilla wax to form a firm seal between your dog’s foot and the outside world.
 The oils and waxes are ALL 100% natural and food-grade, with no GMOs.
 And if you want, you can use the wax on your dog’s nose or elbows with the same effectiveness.